Notes on linearly H-closed spaces and od-selection principles: Introduction

 In Section \ref{sec2}, we investigate Menger-like properties for {\em od-covers} of topological spaces, that is, covers whose members are open and dense.
-In our short study, we show in particular that the class of spaces satisfying $\hu{\OO}{\Delta}$ does contain some Hausdorff spaces but no regular space, and that a separable space satisfies $\hu{\Delta}{\OO}$ iff it satisfies $\hu{\OO}{\OO}$, where $\Delta$ is the class of od-covers.
+In our short study, we show in particular that the class of non-compact spaces satisfying $\hu{\OO}{\Delta}$ does contain some Hausdorff spaces but no regular space, and that a separable space satisfies $\hu{\Delta}{\OO}$ if and only if it satisfies $\hu{\OO}{\OO}$, where $\Delta$ is the class of od-covers.
 We defer the definitions of $\hu{\mathcal{A}}{\mathcal{B}}$ until Section \ref{sec2}.
 Research on selection principles (such as Menger-like properties) currently flourishes and sees an impressive flow of new results (see for instance \cite{Scheepers:survey, Tsaban:survey} for surveys about recent activity in the field).
-The author is not an expert of the subject and admits to feeling kind of lost in its numerous subtleties, we shall thus content ourselves with an humble introduction to the class of od-covers, and to derive some basic properties.
+Since the author is not an expert on the subject and admits to feeling a bit lost in its numerous subtleties, we shall content ourselves with a humble introduction to the class of od-covers and derive only basic properties.

-For convenience, we now give a grouped definition: the (od-)[linear-]Lindel\"of number $L(X)$ ($odL(X)$) [$\ell L(X)$] of a space $X$ is the smallest cardinal $\kappa$ such that any (od-)[chain] cover of $X$ has a subcover of cardinality $\le\kappa$.
-A space is od-compact iff any od-cover has a finite subcover, and we define similarly od-Lindel\"of, linearly-Lindel\"of, etc. We do not assume separation axioms in any of these properties.
-Some remarks about od-compact and od-Lindel\"of spaces (and the ignorance of past results) are given in Section \ref{sec2}.
+For convenience, we now give a grouped definition: the {\em (od-)[linear-]Lindel\"of number} ($odL(X)$) [$\ell L(X)$] $L(X)$ of a space $X$ is the smallest cardinal $\kappa$ such that any (od-)[chain] cover of $X$ has a subcover of cardinality $\le\kappa$.
+A space is {\em od-compact} if and only if any od-cover has a finite subcover, and we define similarly {\em od-Lindel\"of} , {\em linearly-Lindel\"of}, etc. We do not assume separation axioms in any of these properties.
+It happens that the od-Lindel\"of number and the Lindel\"of number almost always coincide, the only exception is when the space contains a `big' clopen discrete subspace.
+See Section \ref{sec2} (especially Theorem \ref{ehouais}) for details and remarks about the ignorance of past results.
+For the information of the reader, we note that our definitions above of $L(X),odL(X)$ and $\ell L(X)$ are different from the ones we found convenient to give in \cite{mesziguesod}, where, for example, $L(\R) = \omega_1$, not $\omega$.